Simplex QP-based methods for minimizing a conic quadratic objective over polyhedra: Computational experiments

 \subsection{Experiments with convex problems}

 In this section we present the computational results for convex instances.
-We compare the following algorithms: \begin{description} \item [ALG1] Algorithm~\ref{alg:coordinateDescent}. \item [ALG2] Algorithm~\ref{alg:bisection}. \item [BAR] CPLEX' barrier algorithm (the default solver for convex conic quadratic problems). \end{description} For algorithms ALG1 and ALG2 we use CPLEX' primal simplex algorithm as the QP solver.\ignore{, and the stopping condition $\frac{\left|\Delta_i\right|}{t}\leq 10^{-5}$ unless specified otherwise.}
+We compare the following algorithms: \begin{description} \item [ALG1] Algorithm~\ref{alg:coordinateDescent}. \item [ALG2] Algorithm~\ref{alg:bisection}. \item [BAR] CPLEX barrier algorithm (the default solver in CPLEX for convex conic quadratic problems). \item[MOS] MOSEK barrier algorithm. \end{description} For algorithms ALG1 and ALG2 we use CPLEX primal simplex algorithm as the QP solver.\ignore{, and the stopping condition $\frac{\left|\Delta_i\right|}{t}\leq 10^{-5}$ unless specified otherwise.}

 \ignore{ Specifically, we present three sets of computational results.
 First in Section~\ref{sec:resultsContinuousQ} we study the effects of changing the $Q$ matrix, and we are primarily concerned with comparing between the simplex-based algorithms.
 Then in Section~\ref{sec:resultsContinuousDimension} we study the effects of changing the dimension (for a fixed structure of the $Q$ matrix), and we are primarily concerned with comparing the performance of the barrier algorithm and the simplex-based algorithms.
 Finally in Section~\ref{sec:resultsContinuousTolerance} we study the effects of changing the tolerance (for a fixed dimension and structure of the $Q$ matrix), and compare the barrier algorithm with a simplex-based algorithm.